sud0woodo/DCOMrade/README.md

 The script, while not being used as an Empire module, has some limitations as the working of the script and how it connects with the target machine differs.

 * For this script to work, the Windows Remote Management services need to be allowed in the Windows Firewall (5985);
-* If the target system's network profile is set to `Public` the following command needs to be executed to allow Windows Remote Management services being used on the target system: `Enable-PSRemoting -SkipNetworkProfilecheck -Force`;
+* If the target system's network profile is set to `Public` the following command needs to be executed to allow Windows Remote Management services being used on the target system: `Enable-PSRemoting -SkipNetworkProfilecheck -Force`
 * This script only works when one has the credentials of a local Administrator on the target system.
 Without these credentials you will not be able to start a remote session with the target machine, or be able to activate DCOM applications.

 ## Example usage